 Using frames and a matrix of thread, learn to build thin sheets of handmade paper from a variety of fibers.
 There will be discussion of different characteristics of abaca, cotton, and flax fibers, and experimentation will be encouraged.
-You will learn how to use earth pigments as a colorant to add dimensionality to your work.
-You can expect to leave with an array of small samples and experiments and two or three larger pieces of low relief abstract sculptural paper and/or decorative sheets that could be incorporated into books or collages.
+Some experimentation with earth pigments as colorants will allow you to add dimensionality to your work.
+You can expect to leave with an array of small samples and experiments and 2 or 3 larger pieces of low relief abstract sculptural paper and/or decorative sheets that could be incorporated into books or collages.

 TIME 10:00 am–4:00 pm

 COST $230 (10% discount shown in cart)